ManmithaPatya/Manmitha-Patya-Portfolio/CritiqueByDesign.md

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FQu4xRqgLiZ5vgAsriBdFpN%2FUntitled%3Fnode-id%3D0%253A1" allowfullscreen></iframe>
 ## 2.4 Step four: Test the solution
+In order to test the solution, I showed the wired frame to three individuals (a Heinz student, a Tepper student and a student at Mellon college).
+### Can you tell me what you think this is?

+### Can you describe to me what this is telling you?

+### Is there anything you find surprising or confusing?

+### Is there anything else you would expect to see so that the takeawys are more clear to you?

+### Who do you think is the intended audience for this?

+### Is there anything you would change or do differently?

 ## 2.5 Step five: Build your solution
+The exercise of critiquing the visualization helped me immensely when it came to deconstructing it.
+It hepled me gauge what worked and ehanced it while also figuring out those aspects of it which need to be reconsidered.
+What I learnt is that, fancy visualizations don't often work.
+They can be cluttered and can at times complicate data which can be represented by simple graphs with no ambiguity.
+This assignment aligned my thoughts not just in visual presentation but also in terms of how correct data representation is key.
+(I had to do quite a bit of data cleaning and data aggregation of over 5 years of data to make this work!)
+In this first visual, I worked off of my wireframe to build a visualization using the 'Combo: Lines & columns (grouped)' as my graphic as choice.
+The bars represent the series data- median wage of women and the median wage of men.
+The line representation is used for the overall median wage of the population.
+The x-axis contains each of the twenty industries.
+In order to get the data ready, I did the following:
+- Removed the subcategorization of the industries so that each industry is stand-alone and is not grouped under any other category
+- Renamed all the industries to keep them consitent and to ensure that all of them fit in the visual
+- Removed unwanted data such as 'error margin'
+- Reordered the indductries so that they are in ascending order of name
+- Shifted the category 'Other Services' to the end to follow good visualization practice

 <div class="flourish-embed flourish-chart" data-src="visualisation/8629282"><script src="https://public.flourish.studio/resources/embed.js"></script></div>